British State Visit to Germany, Day Two

 After returning to Berlin, the Queen and the Duke were guests of honour at a garden party for 650 hosted by the British Ambassador to Germany, Sir Simon McDonald, at his residence.
 Among the attendees were Prince Philip’s nephew, Margrave Maximilian of Baden, Prince Georg Friedrich and Princess Sophie of Prussia, and Donatus, Landgrave of Hesse.

-Queen Elizabeth and President Gauck at a Garden Party at the British Ambassador’s residence, June 25Filed under British Royals
+Queen Elizabeth and President Gauck at a Garden Party at the British Ambassador’s residence, June 25Filed under The United Kingdom

 Tagged Ambassador, Baden, Donatus Landgrave of Hesse, Elizabeth II of the United Kingdom, Garden Party, Georg Friedrich Prince of Prussia, Germany, House of Hesse, Maximilian Margrave of Baden, President Gauck of Germany, Princess Sophie of Prussia, Prussia, State Visit, The Duke of Edinburgh.